 29. Dispute Resolution.

 29(a) If a dispute arises out of or relates to this Agreement, and if such dispute cannot be settled through negotiations, the Parties agree first to try in good faith to settle the dispute by mediation under the Commercial Mediation Rules of the American Arbitration Association, before resorting to arbitration.
-[SBC wants to delete mediation]
+[SBC wants to delete mediation] [open]

 29(b) If the Parties cannot resolve the dispute by mediation as discussed in Section (a) above, any controversy or claim arising out of or relating to this Agreement or the Transaction, shall be settled by binding arbitration by one arbitrator who has not previously been employed by either Party and does not have a direct or indirect interest in either Party or the subject matter of the Arbitration in accordance with the Commercial Arbitration Rules of the American Arbitration Association, and judgment upon the award rendered by the arbitrator(s) may be entered in any court having jurisdiction thereof.
 The site of any such binding arbitration shall be Dallas, Texas.

 29(c) The selection of such arbitrator shall either be as mutually agreed by the Parties within thirty (30) days after written notice from either Party requesting arbitration, or failing agreement, such arbitrator shall be selected under the expedited rules of the American Arbitration Association.
-Either Party may initiate arbitration by written notice to the other Party and the arbitration shall be conducted according to the Commercial Arbitration Rules of the American Arbitration Association(Marvin Anderson review] and the following: (1) the arbitrator shall be limited to selecting only one of two proposals submitted by the Parties, (2) each Party shall equally divide the cost of the arbitrator and the hearing, and each Party shall be responsible for its own expenses and those of its counsel and representatives and (3) evidence concerning the financial position or organizational make-up of the Parties, any offer made or the details of any negotiation prior to arbitration and the cost to the Parties of their representatives and counsel shall not be considered by the arbitrator.
+Either Party may initiate arbitration by written notice to the other Party and the arbitration shall be conducted according to the Commercial Arbitration Rules of the American Arbitration Association and the following: (1) the arbitrator shall be limited to selecting only one of two proposals submitted by the Parties, (2) each Party shall equally divide the cost of the arbitrator and the hearing, and each Party shall be responsible for its own expenses and those of its counsel and representatives and (3) evidence concerning the financial position or organizational make-up of the Parties, any offer made or the details of any negotiation prior to arbitration and the cost to the Parties of their representatives and counsel shall not be considered by the arbitrator.

-29(d) EACH PARTY UNDERSTANDS AND AGREES THAT IT SHALL NOT COMMENCE OR PROSECUTE ANY ACTION OR SPECIAL PROCEEDING AT LAW OR IN EQUITY CONCERNING ANY DISPUTE THAT MAY ARISE UNDER THIS AGREEMENT WHICH IS COVERED BY THIS SECTION, OTHER THAN TO COMPEL ARBITRATION OR TO ENFORCE AN ARBITRATION AWARD. [what is special proceeding]
+29(d) EACH PARTY UNDERSTANDS AND AGREES THAT IT SHALL NOT COMMENCE OR PROSECUTE ANY ACTION OR SPECIAL PROCEEDING AT LAW OR IN EQUITY CONCERNING ANY DISPUTE THAT MAY ARISE UNDER THIS AGREEMENT WHICH IS COVERED BY THIS SECTION, OTHER THAN TO COMPEL ARBITRATION OR TO ENFORCE AN ARBITRATION AWARD.

 29(e) Nothing in Sections 29(a) to (d) above shall prevent the Parties from mutually agreeing to use an alternate means to resolve the dispute, such as a “mini-trial” or other procedure, whether or not it is sponsored by the American Arbitration Association.
 However, if the Parties cannot mutually agree to such an alternate procedure, the preceding paragraphs of this Section shall be binding.